digiphd/Forexbotly/README.md

 11. `limit_distance`: the distance of the take profit from the entry price.

 By modifying these parameters, you can customize the bot's behavior to suit your trading preferences.

+## Custom Backtesting Framework
+Our custom backtesting framework allows you to test and evaluate your trading strategies using historical data before you start trading with real money.
+By simulating trades based on past market data, you can gain insights into the potential performance and risk associated with your strategies.

+To use the backtesting framework, set the `test` flag to `True` when initializing the main trading.
+This won't place any real time trades at all, it just focuses on pulling down historical data.

+## RateLimitErros

+Note, the IG API have rate limits and they are quite vauge to what they are.
+I suspect for new accounts the rate limits are higher from experience.